nfdi4objects/n4o-graph-apis/README.md

 A local file `config.yaml` is needed with configuration.
 See [`config.example.yaml`](config.example.yaml) as boilerplate and documentation.
 Configuration is only loaded once at startup.

+In addition the following environment variables can be used:

+- `STAGE`: readable stage directory.
+Default: `stage`

 ### SPARQL

 The default configuration expects a SPARL endpoint at <http://localhost:3030/n4o/>.
 This can be provided with Fuseki triple store and a database `n4o` locally created like this: